 Is a historic and captivating city, which is quickly becoming one of the most popular and respected tourist destinations.
 As a city, this one has a varied history, interesting tourist destinations, beautiful beaches and, of course, port tasting tours.

 These multiple activities make Porto a pleasant tourist destination, and three days are enough to discover the city.
 This guide will provide a series of suggestions regarding tours and itineraries for three days spent in Porto and will indicate different options in that time frame.
-A chance to take advantage of the opportunity to attend the Luxury Design & Craftmanship Summit 2019, Pavilhão Multiusos de Gondomar, 26th-27th June.
+A chance to take advantage of the opportunity to attend the Luxury Design & Craftsmanship Summit 2019, Pavilhão Multiusos de Gondomar, 26th-27th June.

 A VIDA PORTUGUESA